 Turkey Itinerary for 7 Days

 ISTANBUL, TURKEY

-Take a cruise along the Bosphorus and marvel at the most beautiful architectural mansions along the way, such as the Bosphorus bridges, Ottoman residences, Ciragan Palace, and Dolmabahce Palace.
-If you want to go deeper, visit the Ottoman Suites, Dolmabahce Palace, and Bezmi Alem Mosque.
+Take a cruise along the Bosphorus and marvel at the most beautiful architectural mansions along the way, such as the Bosphorus bridges, Ottoman residences, Ciragan Palace, and Dolmabahçe Palace.
+For a deeper exploration, consider visiting the Ottoman Suites, Dolmabahçe Palace, and Bezmi Alem Mosque.
 Istanbul’s public transportation system is excellent, and taxis are pointless.
-Keep in mind that Grand Bazaar is closed on Sundays & national holidays and Topkapi Palace on Tuesdays.
-Visitors are not permitted to enter the Blue Mosque before 1:30 p.m. on Friday mornings.
+Please note that the Grand Bazaar is closed on Sundays & national holidays, and the Topkapi Palace is closed on Tuesdays.
+Visitors cannot enter the Blue Mosque before 1:30 p.m. on Friday mornings.
 The mosque may not be open to visitors during the five prayer sessions.

-When you’re done sightseeing for the day, head to Grand Bazaar for a surreal shopping experience.
+When you’re done sightseeing for the day, you should check out the Grand Bazaar for a unique shopping experience.
 It is one of the world’s largest and oldest covered markets.
-The Labyrinth Bazaar is a true test of your haggling skills, offering a mind-boggling range of local products and souvenirs.
-Another attraction is the Spice Bazaar, which sells essences, dried fruits, ceramics, and textiles in addition to countless aromatic spices.
-Check out the trendy bars, cafes, and restaurants for local flavors and cuisines.
-The vibrant neighborhoods of Nisantasi, Beyoglu, Besiktas, Karakoy, and Istiklal Caddesi won’t disappoint if you’re looking for some hot spots.
+The labyrinth bazaar tests your haggling skills, offering a mind-boggling range of local products and souvenirs.
+Unfortunately, the focus is now mainly on fake copies of luxury brands.
+Handbags, footwear, clothing, jewelry – everything is a copy of some high-end label.
+It can be a rip-off, but a visit to Istanbul without a visit to the Grand Bazaar would be incomplete.
+Another attraction is the Spice Bazaar, which offers a wide selection of essences, dried fruits, ceramics, textiles, and numerous aromatic spices.
+Explore the trendy bars, cafes, and restaurants for authentic local flavors and cuisines.
+The vibrant neighborhoods of Nisantasi, Beyoğlu, Beşiktaş, Karaköy, and Istiklal Caddesi won’t disappoint if you’re looking for some hot spots.

+Turkey Itinerary for 7 Days